mattbillenstein/aoc/2021/README.txt

 16: Decoding binary data into nested data structures representing a simple math function
 17: Balistics trajectories in 2d grid
 18: Binary tree and recursion
+19: Hard 3d scanners/beacons problem where we have to match up different coordinate systems.